×

 AR in Art Installations

 Augmented Reality (AR) in art installations is a rapidly evolving field transforming how audiences interact with art.
-Art institutions are increasingly adopting AR technology to enhance accessibility and engagement with art.
+More art institutions are embracing AR technology to make art more accessible and engaging.
 For instance, the Japanese digital art collective teamLab created an AR project that brings drawings to life, allowing audiences to interact and explore the images innovatively.

 Some AR art installations enable viewers to manipulate the 3D elements of the composition.
 An example is Adana Tillman’s “Interplay: Art Play for All,” which was produced in conjunction with the Akron Art Museum and placed collage-style posters throughout the city.
 These posters could be activated through QR codes, displaying human figures and abstracted forms in an interactive AR experience.